wohlgejm/wtfruby/_posts/2016-10-27-rake-helper-methods.md

 ---

-I recently made the mistake of writing a rake task and, when I had duplicate logic across two of the tasks, decided to pull it out into a helper method, inside the namespace block.
+I recently made the mistake of writing a rake task and, when I had duplicate logic across two of the tasks, decided to pull it out into a helper method inside the namespace block.
 I also gave it a general name, `update_foo`.
 This first task ran and worked fine.

 ```ruby